The marketing of LeBron James – where it stands now

 I’m not here to pile on LeBron James and the Miami Heat for all the reasons we’re all suggesting today after they lost the NBA Finals to the Dallas Mavericks last night and we’re all left baffled over LeBron’s lackluster – even seemingly disinterested – effort.

-It was the same problem facing many marketers when their brands were closely aligned with Tiger Woods a year ago, as I remember seeing workers replace a Tiger-themed Accenture diorama at the Philadelphia airport with an innocuous one right after Tiger’s scandal broke.
+It is a similar problem facing many marketers when their brands were closely aligned with Tiger Woods a year ago, as I remember seeing workers replace a Tiger-themed Accenture diorama at the Philadelphia airport with an innocuous one right after Tiger’s scandal broke.

 The reason marketers so often use celebrity spokespersons – about a third of national advertising features a celebrity – is because it’s easy and fast.
 The personality of the celebrity instantly gives your brand meaning.